SAP-archive/teched2019-cloud-cf-product-list/exercises/10_connectivity/README.md

 ```

 ## Push the application
-* Modify the *manifest.yml* file to include the binding for your connectivity instance:
+* Modify the `manifest.yml` file to include the binding for your connectivity instance for the application `product-list`:
 ```
 	services:
 	    - ...